Award for Outstanding Advocate for Clinical Teachers

 2004 Paul Tremblay (Boston College)

-2003 Nancy Cook and Robert Seibel (then at Cornell)
+2003 Nancy Cook and Robert Seibel (Cornell)

 2002 Mark Heyrmann (Chicago) and Liz Ryan Cole (Vermont)